AdobeDocs/uix/src/pages/services/aem-cf-console-admin/debug/index.md

 Waiting for the certificate to be accepted.... timed out
 ```

 This message pops up because we use a development SSL certificate for secure communication.
-Understand more about the purpose of this certificate [here](https://letsencrypt.org/docs/certificates-for-localhost/).
+Learn more about the purpose of this certificate [here](https://letsencrypt.org/docs/certificates-for-localhost/).

 If you see this message, please navigate to `https://localhost:9080`.
 In Google Chrome you should see a screen similar to this.